facebook/prop-types/README.md

   // A value of any data type
   requiredAny: PropTypes.any.isRequired,

+  // You can use `notNull` like `isRequired`
+  // to allow undefined but not null
+  optionalObjectNotNull: PropTypes.object.notNull,

   // You can also specify a custom validator.
 It should return an Error
   // object if the validation fails.
 Don't `console.warn` or throw, as this
   // won't work inside `oneOfType`.